mooseyscountrygarden.com » Garden Seats« Moosey Garden Cafe Furniture | Dogpath Seat »

 Surrounding plantings are newish, deliberately chosen to be fragrant.
 I've planted low growing Rosemary, some late spring flowering Philadelphus shrubs, and several 'new old' roses.
 I'm definitely looking forward to some sweet-smelling spring and summer lounging.

-The rustic seats are visible from the house - excellent!
+The rustic seats are just about visible from the house - excellent!
 This means I take my coffee outside, rather than lazily flopping on the couch.
 And even better - my cats can easily find me, should they feel like some good gardener-company.

 What's next in my rustic requirements?
 This is only the beginning.
 Actually, what I'd really like is a little rustic garden shed with a balcony and a recycled stained-glass window, built by the Moosey pond...